ambiot/documents/doc/en/source/ambd_micropython/source/getting_started/getting_started.rst

 -------------------------------------------------------------------------------------------------------------------------------------

-If you face any issue, please refer to the FAQ and troubleshooting page.
+.. note:: If you face any issue, please refer to the FAQ and troubleshooting page.

 .. |get-start-1| image:: ../media/getting_started/imageGS1.png
    :width: 4.00833in